k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 The maximum likelihood tree is printed in the `RAxML_bestTree.stand` file.

-## Loop over the n introns

 # Bootstrapping

+The bootstrap is a statistical approach for assessing the accuracy of estimates that consists of analyzing replicates of the original data.
+Its use in phylogenetic inference was introduced by Felsenstein ([1985](https://doi.org/10.1111/j.1558-5646.1985.tb00420.x)) to assess "confidence" for each clade in a tree.
+More specifically, in each of $N$ cycles ($N$ = 100 or 1000), the algorithm samples sites with replacement from the original alignment until the original number of sites is reached.
+A tree is estimated from each replicate, and the proportion of times that each clade is inferred provides a measure for its support.

+The following code allows to infer a tree and estimate branch supports:

 ```sh
 ./raxmlHPC -s <input> -n boot -m GTRGAMMA -f a -N 100 -p -x <random number> -x <random number>
 ```

 - `-f`: Specify the algorithm.
-If nothing is specified (like our first run), it executes the standard hill climbing algorithm to perform the tree search by default (which is equivalent to `-f d`).
+If nothing is specified (like in our first run), by default it executes the standard hill climbing algorithm to perform the tree search (which is equivalent to `-f d`).
 The `a` option tells <span style="font-variant: small-caps;">RAxML</span> to conduct a rapid Bootstrap analysis and search for the best-scoring ML tree in a single run
 - `-N`: number of bootstrap replicates
 - `-x`: specify an integer number (random seed) and turn on rapid bootstrapping